 - General Plywood does not have good strength performance like construction structural plywood.
 It is used for general applications.
-General plywood is mainly used for interior applications such as door, window, and table.
-This plywood is also used for roofing but needs to maintains regularly.
+General plywood is mainly used for interior applications such as doors, windows, and tables.
+This plywood is also used for roofing but needs to maintained regularly.

 2. Plywood Thickness for Roofing

 The thickness of the plywood for the roof should be a minimum of 1/2 inch, but 3/8 inch is the standard size.
 Most roofs will be sheathed in plywood at least 3/8 inch thick.
 Bigger is better.
 The thickness of the plywood should depend on many things such as country, The expected load, How the roof is designed? and the weather.